CloudLabs-MOC/dp-080-Transact-SQL/Instructions/Labs/00-setup.md

 Now that you've created the database and learned how to use the query editor to run Transact-SQL code, you can return to the query editor in the Azure Portal at any time to complete the lab exercises.

-> **Tip**: When you've finished with the database, delete the resources you created in your Azure subscription to avoid unnecessary charges.